The best places to visit in April: Easter holidays and early Spring trips

 Bolivia’s Salar de Uyuni, the largest salt flat in the world, is an impressive sight any time of the year.
 Thousands of miles of super-flat salt crust expand in every direction to the surrounding mountains, which gives one the feeling of looking across an unusually still lake.
 April is the best time to go if you’re looking to catch the neat visual trick caused by the rainfall—as the flats are covered in water, they turn into a mirror, giving the impression that you are walking on water.
 If you’ve already stopped over in the salt flat, head south to the Laguna Colorada (Red Lagoon), a martian-looking salt lake of pinkish-reds and pure whites where groups of flamingos roam freely.

 You don’t have to fly all the way to Japan to see beautiful cherry blossoms in bloom.
 The U.S. capital comes to life between March 20th – April 13th this year, when the National Cherry Blossom Festival is underway, the delicate pale-pink flowers start coming in, and the streets are blanketed in petals like a springtime snow.
 The flowers aren’t the only reason to come to D.C. this time of year—April is peak travel for a reason.
 The days are cool and sunny, making it easy to hit hotspots like the National Mall and the Lincoln Memorial or spend a few hours walking down the iconic U Street.
 The best part?
-If you catch some April showers, there is a wealth of top-tier museums to choose from across the city.
+If you catch some April showers, there is a wealth of top-tier museums to choose from during your city break.

 If you’ve always dreamed of experiencing the flora and fauna of Africa up close, head to Zambia this April.
 Falling between the rainy season, when safari camps are generally closed, and the summer season, when prices are high and there is an influx of tourists, April has great deals, perfect weather, and allows you to see Zambia in full bloom.
 We recommend heading to the South Luangwa National Park, where knowledgeable guides can teach you about the more than 450 bird and animal species that populate the area.
 While in Zambia, be sure to take a stop at the breathtaking Victoria Falls, the largest waterfall in the world.